-Bass Robert Ellsworth Feng is is a born collaborator who creates powerful performances with artists of all mediums.
+Hailed by Opera News as "a booming, well-crafted bass," Robert Ellsworth Feng is is a born collaborator who creates striking and powerful performances.

-Robert is the recipient of the George Woodhead Prize in Voice and the Peabody Career Development Award, the Special Prize in the Ise-Shima International Singing Competition, placed second in the New York Classical Music Society International Voice Competition, third in the Lyra Mozart International Voice Competition, third in the Opera for Earth Vocal Competition, and the Seagle Festival Guild Scholarship.
+Robert is the recipient of the Seagle Festival Guild Scholarship, the George Woodhead Prize in Voice, the Peabody Career Development Award, the Special Prize in the Ise-Shima International Singing Competition; and placed second in the New York Classical Music Society International Voice Competition, third in the Lyra Mozart International Voice Competition, and third in the Opera for Earth Vocal Competition.